JonathanSum/Translation_pytorch-Deep-Learning/readme.md

-Place for translating the pytorch deep learning from nyu
+Place for translating the pytorch deep learning for NYU